 The only problem with eating wings as take-out multiple times per week is that it can get pretty expensive.
 Plus, even though their wings are great, there is nothing like having and making your wings at home.

 So, I’m sharing this post as a way to help you make these delicious wings at home.

 How many servings are in this Air Fryer Buffalo Wings recipe?

 This recipe makes about 14 Air Fryer Buffalo Chicken Wings and 1 cup of blue cheese dressing.

-How do you make these Buffalo Wings in an oven?
+If you don’t have an air fryer, you can make these Buffalo Wings in an oven